 Hurricane Preparedness Week – May 25-31

 This is the time to prepare because if you wait until the warnings are being issued- that’s too late.
 Preparation Tips

-City Sanitation, City Hall and other Administrative Offices will be closed on Monday May 25th , 2015 in observance of Memorial Day.
-The City Sanitation garbage pick-up schedule will temporarily change for the week of May 25th through May 30th , 2015.
-Residential Sanitation Schedule ...
+City Sanitation, City Hall and other Administrative Offices will be closed on Monday, September 7th , 2015 in observance of Labor Day.
+The City Sanitation garbage pick-up schedule will temporarily change for the week of September 7th through September 12th , 2015.
+Residential Sanitation ...